-6. Progress to Date
+5. Progress to Date

 The resolution of Committee was one of completing the Lytham and St Annes area given the funding support offered by the Civic Society in the first instance.
-This would also enable to system to the 'trialled' such that it could be rolled out across the rural parts of the Borough.

-The project is now to extend into the remainder areas of the borough.
+This would also enable to system to the 'trialled' such that it could be rolled out across the remaining parts of the Borough.
+The project is now extended into the remaining areas of the Borough - The rural parishes.
 The methodology and processes that have been applied so far are entirely applicable to the other towns and parishes and will help to continue the steady progress made so far.
-Eventually local listing project will
+This is the first tranche of rural areas to be considered namely, Freckleton, Singleton, Kirkham and Wesham.